Why Societies Need Hero Stories

 To give you a very brief description, Campbell was a mythologist who looked at myths across cultures, and focused not on how or where they diverged, but how they converged; that is, looking at what the myths from various cultures had in common.

 What he discovered is that regardless of when they are written or how far apart geographically, myths from all cultures tend to follow a particular structure.
 Campbell came to call this the Monomyth, and it’s the defining idea behind his work.

-Again, a full discussion of the Monomyth is a bit too large for this writing—and I’ll be writing several pieces on this in the future—but the important thing is the impact of the idea.
+Again, a full discussion of the Monomyth is a bit too large for this writing, but the important thing is the impact of the idea.

 The fact that nearly every culture tells stories in the same way says something about the collective mindset of humans as a whole: the structure satisfies something innate in us.
 The way that heroes emerge, evolve, and complete their journey is more than a story—it’s an emotional need that every person is attracted to on a level deep within the psyche of humanity itself.

-One of the reasons that hero stories—particularly those told in the Monomythic tradition—is that the hero is identifiable, immediately, as an extension of the Self.
+In all hero stories—particularly those told in the Monomythic tradition—the hero is identifiable, immediately, as an extension of the Self.
 As a reader, you are inexorably drawn to the hero, learn things as he learns them, see the story from his perspective.
 Eventually, you identify with him.

 Therefore, the identification happens in part, by virtue of the way we tell stories.
 We can identify with them at the beginning, and we grow as they grow, cultivating that identification and carrying that identification all the way to the end.